ehp246/auf-rest/README.md

 Add Maven dependency.
 See [Maven Central](https://mvnrepository.com/artifact/me.ehp246/auf-rest).

-Enable the functionality by annotating your Spring application class with `@EnableByRest`.
+Enable the functionality by annotating your Spring application class with `@EnableByRest`

 ```
 @SpringBootApplication